Anse Major Hike, Mahe, Seychelles

 Pack Sunscreen

-Like anything involving the outdoors and hot climates, it’s important to pack sunscreen to avoid getting burnt and causing further issues with sunstroke and/or dehydration.
+Like anything involving the outdoors and hot climates, it’s important to pack sunscreen to avoid getting burned and causing further issues with sunstroke and/or dehydration.

 Don’t forget to bring water